-We are definitely facing some challenging times.
-It is our hope to support our students and school community as we journey this through this together.
-Each of our school counsellors are available to support our students and families.
+We all face challenging times.
+We hope to support our students and school community as we journey together.
+Each of our school counsellors is available to help our students.

 Mehgan Smith - Shared Health Counsellor at Morris School